mcbookshelf/bookshelf/examples/lifestring.md

 # 🧵 Lifestring

-This example showcases a **lifestring** system in Minecraft, built using the `bs.health` module of the Bookshelf library.
-This system links player health, ensuring that any health modification to one linked player is mirrored across all others.
+This example showcases a **lifestring** system, built using the `bs.health` module of Bookshelf.
+The system links multiple players' health, so any health change made to one player is automatically applied to all others.

+By default, Minecraft lacks a reliable way to heal a player by a specific amount, and workarounds can lead to timing issues.
+Bookshelf solves this by ensuring health updates are consistent, allowing you to retrieve the current health at any point in the tick, even with pending changes, without worrying about tick safety.

 ---